 You fund an IRA with post-tax dollars, missing out on the immediate tax break, but you don’t pay taxes on qualified withdrawals.
 Like a 401(k), a Roth IRA grows tax-free, but your Roth IRA disbursements in retirement are also tax-free, whereas the IRS taxes 401(k) disbursements as income.

-A Roth IRA also has limitations: The IRS permits you to contribute only $6,000 per year — $7,000 if you’re 50 or older.
+A Roth IRA also has limitations: The IRS permits you to contribute only $6,000 per year as of 2022 — $7,000 if you’re 50 or older.
 And there are strict income levels at which your contribution limitations shrink and eventually reach zero.

 After maximizing your tax-advantaged retirement accounts, you may still have some leftover cash flow to invest.
 This would be a good time to sit down with a financial planner or financial advisor and discuss your retirement plan, financial goals and how to build wealth in other ways.